Sabbir45ali/Breast-Cancer-Detection-Backend/BCD-Services/readme.md

 python manage.py migrate
 python manage.py createsuperuser

-Step 8 : If showing error in ImageFiled then run ,
+Step 8 : If showing any error regarding 'ImageField' the run ,

 pip install pillow

 Step 8: If Your Migration Folder Is Not Created Then Run ,